Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 # Ice cream

+**Berthillon** is a famous café situated on one of the two islands in the middle of the Seine, serving gelato, cocktails and coffee late into the night.
+Their ice creams and sorbets do not contain any gluten ingredients, but the ice creams suffer from the dreaded "may contain traces" disclaimer.
+Sorbets are 100% safe though.

 **Grom** has gluten free cones.
+[5]

 # Sources

-Note that some of these are out of date.
+Note that all of these are out of date.
 Parisian restaurants drop like flies at the best of times, and covid certainly didn't help.
 These are not in any order.